AdrianaStoi/carefree-holidays/README.md

     <li>For the content the color utilized was #25292c for a better contrast with the background.</li>
     <li>On content that is overlaying on background images it was used the color of the body background #fff5ee.</li>
     <li>For the buttons it was utilized the orange #ff7e28.
 This hue was employed as well when hovering over the nav bar, social media icons and as border for the request form.</li>
-    <li>When hovering over all buttons the background-color is changed to white, and the border and the text are changed to #ff7e28.</li>
+    <li>When hovering over all buttons the background-color is changed to white (#ffffff), and the border and the text are changed to #ff7e28.</li>
     <li>The submit form has a background color #f0dbcd opacity (0.9).
 It is a light shade of orange and it was applied to maintain harmony in overall design and create a unified look.</li>
 </ul>